Direct Access for Answers to Conjunctive Queries with Aggregation: Preliminaries

 We say that $Q$ is \e{acyclic} if $Q'$ is acyclic.
 Similarly, $Q$ is \e{free-connex} if $Q'$ is free-connex.
-A \e{disruptive trio} of $Q$ is a disruptive trio of $Q'$; in other words, the definition of a disruptive trio remains unchanged when introducing aggregates, while we consider only the grouping variables and not the aggregate function.
+A \e{disruptive trio} of $Q$ is a disruptive trio of $Q'$; in other words, the definition of a disruptive trio remains unchanged when introducing aggregates, while we consider only the free variables and not the aggregate function.

-\begin{remark} We remark on two aspects in our definition of ACQs.
-First, the reason for using both $\vec{x}$ and $\vec{z}$ as sequences of free variables is to determine a position for aggregate value $\alpha(\vec{w})$ and, consequently, define its position in the lexicographic order over the answers.
-Second, the reader should note that, in our notation, an ACQ has a single aggregate function.
+\begin{rem} We remark on two aspects in our definition of \ACQs.
+First, the reason for using both $\vec{x}$ and $\vec{z}$ as sequences of free variables is to determine a position for the aggregate value $\alpha(\vec{w})$ and, consequently, define its position in the lexicographic order over the answers.
+Second, the reader should note that, in our notation, an \ACQ has a single aggregate function.
 While this is important for some of our results, other results can be easily extended to multiple aggregate functions $\alpha(\vec{w_1})$, \dots, $\alpha(\vec{w_k})$.
-We will mention this extension when relevant. \end{remark}
+We will mention this extension when relevant. \end{rem}

-In this work, we restrict the discussion to the common aggregate functions $\aggcount$, $\aggcountd$ (count distinct), $\aggsum$, $\aggavg$ (average), $\aggmin$ and $\aggmax$.
-All aggregate functions take a single column as input (i.e., $\vec{y_i}$ is of length one) except for $\aggcount$ that counts the tuples in the group and takes no argument.
+In this work, we restrict the discussion to the common aggregate functions $\aggcount$, $\aggcountd$ (count distinct), $\aggsum$, $\aggavg$ (average), $\aggmin$, and $\aggmax$.
+All aggregate functions take a single column as input (i.e., $\vec{w}$ is of length one) except for $\aggcount$ that counts the tuples in the group and takes no argument.
 For instance, the query $Q_2$ in the Introduction uses $\aggcount()$ and it could also use $\aggcountd(g)$ for counting the distinct games with scored goals.

 \subparagraph*{Commutative semirings.}